Haas School of Business doesn’t admit 80+ percent of applicants with 750+ GMAT score.

 So, how do you make a difference?

 If you’re fine on the GMAT count, then you can stand out among applicants with similar profile and test score by putting in strong essays and recommendations.
-For example, you can make your essays stand out by showing strong fit with the school, articulating career goals which look realistically attainable, being reflective in your essays, and allaying potential concerns, among other things.
+For example, you can make your essays stand out by showing strong fit with the school, articulating career goals which look realistically attainable, being reflective in your essays, differentiating your experiences from other applicants with similar professional backgrounds, displaying soft skills (interpersonal, problem solving, leadership, and so on), and allaying potential concerns, among other things.

 Yet, many applicants don’t pay enough attention to these elements, the ones that matter the most.
 And those who do, are more likely to get through, even with less stellar stats.